2020PB/police-brutality/reports/Pennsylvania.md

 * https://twitter.com/UR_Ninja/status/1266913490301792257

-### Protestor fleeing police jumps in stranger's car; driver pulls over; police beat fleeing protestor, then arrest him, the driver and a passerby filming |
+### Protestor fleeing police jumps in stranger's car; driver pulls over; police beat fleeing protestor, then arrest him, the driver and a passerby filming | (Believed to be) May 30th

 Two protestors run from police across an intersection.
 One jumps into a car's open passenger window.
 The driver pulls away before the other protestor can enter.
 The driver then pulls over to the side of the road shortly after.